Auxotaku/BindDiffusion_valid/imagebind/README.md

 ## License

-ImageBind code and model weights are released under the CC-BY-NC 4.0 license.
+imagebind code and model weights are released under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for additional details.

 ## Contributing

 See [contributing](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md).

-## Citing ImageBind
+## Citing imagebind

 If you find this repository useful, please consider giving a star :star: and citation

 ```
 @inproceedings{girdhar2023imagebind,
-  title={ImageBind: One Embedding Space To Bind Them All},
+  title={imagebind: One Embedding Space To Bind Them All},
   author={Girdhar, Rohit and El-Nouby, Alaaeldin and Liu, Zhuang
 and Singh, Mannat and Alwala, Kalyan Vasudev and Joulin, Armand and Misra, Ishan},
   booktitle={CVPR},